Mechgun/WinForms-Calculator/Readme.md

-# 31927 Application Development with C# .NET Assignment 2
+# WinForms Calculator
-Jizhen Zhang 99209126
+31927 Application Development with C# .NET Assignment 2 Created on 10/12/2016 by Jizhen Zhang